Does AI Copywriting Work? We Tested ChatGPT Against 6 of The Best AI Writing Softwares So You Don't Have To

 Go to the “Data-Driven Editor”, then click on “See all use cases”.
 Here you’ll find all the templates for varying content formats and platforms.
 There are 10 categories to choose from, and I’m using the General Product Listing template.

 You can input the title, description, select a target audience, tone of voice, list or paragraph format and talking points (optional).

 Article - I like this interface.
-Again, blog writing requires a collaborative approach with the writer in order to get high quality results, so this is great.
+Again, blog writing requires a collaborative approach with the writer in order to get high quality results, so this is good.
 The generated text reads well.
 However, I did have some issues getting it to write about exactly what I intended.
 You can see from the screenshot that the second paragraph of text doesn’t talk about advertising campaign goals, as per my description in the input box on the right.
-Instead, the generated paragraph is about using an agency, which is unrelated.
-So I gather this wouldn’t always be helpful for inputting only relevant information automatically.

 Product description - The list generator comes up with decent enough descriptions in terms of natural syntax.
 However they could benefit from longer introductions, especially if you want to work in keywords for SEO.
 And the paragraph generator only gives single sentences of the features - exactly as I entered them in the description input field - so wasn’t useful.

 Copysmith is another broad AI writing tool that can cater to both eCommerce and B2B writing needs.
 There are 7 main template categories to choose from covering the usual content spectrum, from ads to blogs, websites and social media.